Florida Courts E-Filing Portal

 Can cases be researched in the portal?

-No. For Polk County, you can use the records access link on www.polkcountyclerk.net or come into our offices to access case information via public view terminals.
+No. For Polk County, you can use the public records link on the Clerk's website or visit our offices to access case information via public view terminals.

 Yes.
-You may submit a blank summons on http://www.myflcourtaccess.com/ for issuance by this office.
-Select Document Group “Service Documents” and Document Type “Summons (to be issued by the clerk)”.
-Attach your document, and you will see the statutory fee of $10.00 per summons that must be paid on the portal.
+You may submit a blank summons to the Florida Courts E-Filing Portal.
+For issuance by this office, select Document Group “Service Documents” and Document Type “Summons (to be issued by the clerk)”.
+Attach your document, and you will see the statutory fee of $10 per summons that must be paid on the portal.

 We will issue one original, signed summons that will be tied to a progress docket entry titled “Summons Issued by Clerk” on the case.
 It will be made available on the case within 48 hours of acceptance of the filing.
 You may access your Polk County cases via Polk Records Online (PRO).